Skip to Content

 “Direct open firing took place in Shahbag area 15 minutes ago.
 We don’t have an estimate of how many were injured.
 It is still ongoing.
 Near Motijhil Shantinagar, tear gas has been fired on common people,” one demonstrator told CNN.

-Details and videos are scant as Bangladesh is in the midst of a “near-total national internet shutdown after earlier social media and mobile cuts” according to data from Netblocks, a global internet monitor.
+Details and videos were scant due to a communications blackout ordered by the government, which led to a “near-total national internet shutdown after earlier social media and mobile cuts” according to data from Netblocks, a global internet monitor.

 Video posted on social media and verified by CNN showed security forces launching live rounds into the air near protesters on the N1 highway in Dhaka.

-Protesters in Dhaka told CNN that the university campus was surrounded by armed forces.
+Protesters in Dhaka told CNN that the university campus had been surrounded by armed forces.

 This is a developing story and will be updated.